popeen/Home-Assistant-Custom-Component-Brandrisk-Eldningsforbud/README.md

 * Risk of fire
 * Fire Prohibition

+The risk sensor returns a risk index value.
+It has a text description of the value as an attribute but if you want to see a list of all the avalable values you can do so at https://api.msb.se/brandrisk/v2/RiskLevels/sv.
+This could be useful when writing automations.

 I have started the process of getting this repo included in the default HACS library but for now you have to add it to your HACS using [these instructions](https://hacs.xyz/docs/faq/custom_repositories/)

 After installing the integration using HACS and restarting your server you simply add it by clicking the button below or by going to Devices & Services and adding it from there.